 The compact Leaf offers enough interior room to deem it a mid-size car, and its weight of well over 3,000 pounds is clearly more in line with the larger category.
 Like all electric cars, which can develop peak torque from 0 rpm, it is brisk off the line.
 Acceleration from 0 to 60 mph is in the 10-second range, and top speed is limited to roughly 90 mph.

-Electric range for the current Leaf is likely to be rated by the EPA at 75 miles, but that number is not directly comparable to the previous year's 73 miles.
-The 2013 rating is an average of the Leaf's range with its lithium-ion battery pack charged to 100 percent (84 miles) and to 80 percent (66 miles).
-Last year's 73-mile rating compares directly to this year's 84 miles, meaning that real-world range could be up to 15 percent higher.
-Owners quickly learn, however, that range can vary from 65 to 100 miles depending on speed, temperature, and how much use is made of the Leaf's heater in cold weather.
+Electric range for the 24-kwh Leaf was rated by the EPA at 84 miles, but that number is not directly comparable to range ratings from previous years, as the states of battery charge—whether to 80 percent (for longer battery life) or 100 percent (for maximum range)—were not consistent among the years.
+Gentle driving can produce real-world range up to 15 percent higher.
+Owners quickly learn, however, that range can vary from 65 to 100 miles depending on speed, outside temperature, and how much use is made of the Leaf's heater in cold weather.

-For 2013, all Leafs except the base Leaf S model include the ability to pre-heat or pre-cool the car while it’s still plugged in, to reduce the load on the battery.
-The pale grey coarse, velvety upholstery material is made from recycled plastic bottles and home appliances, and a black interior and leather seats have been added for 2013 as well.
+All Leaf models except the base S include the ability to pre-heat or pre-cool the car while it’s still plugged in, to reduce battery energy use.
+They can be controlled for this purpose through a website or smartphone app.
+The Leaf's pale grey, coarse, velvety upholstery material is made from recycled plastic bottles and home appliances; a black interior and leather seats are options as well.